 I realize that children are all different, but they’re still coping with your family’s divorce.
 Bringing someone new into their lives and expecting them to immediately trust this new adult because you’re having sex or are seriously considering marrying them, doesn’t mean your child is on the same page.
 I recently heard a teen say this about her father’s latest girlfriend: “I’ve met her about 6 times… she’s nice but I’ve spent more time with my bus driver than I have with her.”

-Your role is to parent and to love them.
+2) Your role, single dad, is to parent and to love them.

 When children live with different parents, essentially having two homes, there’ll be twice as much stuff they’ll have to deal with.
 I’m often asked what to do with the child who sides with the other parent?
 My answer is usually, always, the same: love them where they’re at.